 For 2 and 3-month assignments, no visa should be necessary.
 Participants will arrive on a Tourist Visa.
 For a longer assignment, a long term student visa will be required.
-GeoVisions will provide guidance for the process.
+GeoVisions will provide basic information for the process.
 Your host family will provide needed documentation.

 Your continued good health and safety during your time abroad is of critical importance to GeoVisions, and to the success of the program.

 French families are required to provide your health and accident insurance if you are in a six-twelve month placement.